AlejandroDeLaCruz/Instacart-Market-Basket-Analysis/README.md

 - A distribution of Instacart users utilizing the app to make grocery orders at certains time of the day throughout the week

 #### Busiest Days of the Week:
--A bar chart of Instacart users utilizing the app to make grocery orders at certains time of the day
+- A bar chart of Instacart users utilizing the app to make grocery orders at certains time of the day

 #### Days Since Prior Order:
 - Displays a histogram chart of how long after a customer's previous order until they order again